DMatsliyah/DMatsliyah.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
 Map 2: Areas that may be affected by sea level rise in the west of Emek Hefer.
 Map based on raster data from PI[10].
+Areas colored in orange represent areas that will be damaged by sea level rise of up to 0.5 meters.
+Areas colored in red represent areas that will be damaged by sea level rise of up to 1 meter.
 </div>

 <div class="row justify-content-center">